 - Classes aren’t offered as frequently as I’d like and there are not many time choices (most are only offered on Sunday mornings and in big cities)

-- If you are in the market to try a Clarisonic – QVC has THE BEST prices around on them.
-You can get bundles with multiple brush heads and most include some great cleansing products – shop all their bundles here.
+- If you are in the market to try a Clarisonic – There is a great selection on Amazon.
+You can get bundles with multiple brush heads and most include some great cleansing products – shop all their bundles here as well (QVC).

 - I have found some true trophy-worthy steals on top-of-the-line skincare products at TJ Maxx.
 I scored an Ole Henriksen serum kit, a set of Origins masks, and found a Glow Recipe mask for my friend – they were being sold there only because the company made a change in the packaging design!